Opioid birth defects – Painkiller pills linked to neonatal abstinence syndrome

 If you or a loved one has had a baby born with any birth defect, addicted or neonatal abstinence syndrome due to an opioid-prescription painkiller or heroin we understand that it’s not your fault.
 We here to help and you may qualify for a cash award and substantial financial compensation.
 Please use the contact form on this page for help.

-Opioid birth defects lawsuit claims & settlements for neonatal abstinence syndrome updated for title on March 6, 2018.
+Opioid birth defects lawsuit claims & settlements for neonatal abstinence syndrome updated on April 10, 2019.